Skip to main content

 tip

 SPI flash adapters for SOP8, WSON8, and DIP8 chips are available for Bus Pirate 5.
-These adapters make it easy to connect SPI flash chips to the Bus Pirate.
+Connect SPI flash chips to the Bus Pirate quickly and easily.

 Setup